networkinss/joaswizard/README.md

 ### Sample code

 Samples are in the folder Samples.
-There are sample methods how to use Yaml properties as input or Excel files.
+There are sample methods how to use Yaml properties or Excel files as input.
 There is also a method to show how to use custom mappings DBTypes to OASTypes for MySQL database types.
 With the correct mapping you don't have to define each OASType manually.
 Also the JUnit tests of Samples